-Women’s March Organizer Linda Sansour Supports ISIS, Advocate Of Female-Oppressive Sharia Law, Alt-Right Social Media Claims
+Women’s March Organizer Linda Sarsour Supports ISIS, Advocate Of Female-Oppressive Sharia Law, Alt-Right Social Media Claims

 — Boca Vista (@bocavista2016) January 23, 2017

-As the significance to Women’s March organizer Linda Sansour promoting a terror group such as ISIS is obvious, as Americans are number one of their kill list, there is added magnitude to the insinuation yielded from this picture.
+As the significance to Women’s March organizer Linda Sarsour promoting a terror group such as ISIS is obvious, as Americans are number one of their kill list, there is added magnitude to the insinuation yielded from this picture.
 Islamic terrorists follow a strict Islamic ideology very similar to sharia law, of which some aspects are nothing short of oppressive to women.
-Add to that the fact that Sansour is an admitted advocate of sharia law, and one might wonder why Linda organized a pro women’s rights event to begin with, as her religious beliefs severely contradict the promotional nature of the Women’s March.
+Add to that the fact that Sarsour is an admitted advocate of sharia law, and one might wonder why Linda organized a pro women’s rights event to begin with, as her religious beliefs severely contradict the promotional nature of the Women’s March.

-What is going on here and are people actually falling for Women’s March organizer Linda Sansour’s support and commitment to female empowerment?
+What is going on here and are people actually falling for Women’s March organizer Linda Sarsour’s support and commitment to female empowerment?

 The answer to the latter is yes.
 People are falling for it.
 They’re not just falling for it either, they’re promoting her highly contradictory dual message of having sharia law in a county of which women are seen as equal to men in the eyes of both the government and society.